Implementing Field Renaming & Type Coercion Rules in Geospatial ETL Pipelines Jump to heading

 nullable Mandatory Boolean flag dictating whether missing values trigger rejection or fallback.

-tolerance_threshold Optional Maximum allowed deviation for numeric/date parsing before flagging.
+tolerance_threshold Optional Maximum allowed deviation for numeric/date parsing before the value is flagged as drift.

 date_format Optional Explicit parsing directive (e.g., %Y-%m-%d, epoch_ms).
 Defaults to ISO-8601.

-fallback_value Optional Default substitution when nullable: true and input is missing.
+fallback_value Optional Default substitution when nullable: true and input is missing or non-conforming.

 precision Optional Decimal places for float types.
 Enforces rounding or truncation guards.